aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 #### Loadbalancer

 1. Run `minikube tunnel` to expose your kubernetes to localhost internet
-2. Create this yaml of a service:
+2. Create this yaml of a service, targeting the specific pod you want to proxy traffic to via `spec.selector.<selector-tag>` property.

 ```yaml
 ---